Alluxio/alluxio/docs/en/Command-Line-Interface.md

 Adding `-f` option forces loading metadata for immediate children in a directory.
 By default, it loads metadata only at the first time at which a directory is listed.

-Adding `-h` option to display human readable sizes, e.g., 1K 234M 2G.
+Adding `-raw` option to display raw sizes.

 For example, `ls` can be used to browse the file system.